-Our portfolio of real property assets, promissory notes, and investment securities generate cash flow to us from which we pay distributions to stockholders.
-For the period ended June 30, 2014, the sources of our stockholder distributions were lease income from our real property assets and distributions from our investment securities.
+Our portfolio of real property assets, investment securities and other holdings generate cash flow to us from which we pay distributions to stockholders.
+For the period ended September 30, 2014, the sources of our stockholder distributions include lease and financing revenue from our real property assets and distributions from our investment securities.
 The amount of any distribution is recorded by the Company on the ex-dividend date.
 The characterization of any distribution for federal income tax purposes will not be determined until after the end of the taxable year.

-In consideration of the additional lease income available to support distributions following our acquisition of the Portland Terminal Facility, our Board of Directors approved an increase in our quarterly distribution payable to stockholders, effective beginning from the date we closed on such acquisition, to \$.13 per share from \$.125 per share.
-This increase was reflected in the first quarter 2014 distribution of \$.129 per share that we announced on July 31, 2014 (prorated based on implementation of the increase from and after our acquisition of the Portland Terminal Facility on January 21, 2014).
-There is no assurance that we will continue to make regular distributions.
+In consideration of the additional lease income available to support distributions following our acquisition of the Portland Terminal Facility, our Board of Directors approved an increase in our quarterly distribution payable to stockholders, effective beginning from the date we closed on such acquisition, to \$0.13 per share from \$0.125 per share.
+This increase was reflected in the first quarter 2014 distribution of \$0.129 per share that we announced on April 30, 2014 (prorated for the partial quarter following the closing of the Portland Terminal Facility on January 21, 2014).